teiniker/teiniker-lectures-securedesign/secure-design/web-services/api-security-basics/api-monitoring/SpringBoot-Actuator/README.md

-# Example: SpringBoot Actuator Framework
+# SpringBoot Actuator Framework

 ## Setup

 The **Actuator framework** can easily be **added to an existing REST service**.

-To do this, add the following dependency in the **pom.xml** file.
+To do this, add the following dependency in the **pom.xml** file:

 ```XML
 		<dependency>
 			<groupId>org.springframework.boot</groupId>